 from 2-3pm, The Lodge provides drums and an array of shakers to anyone who wants to join an exciting rhythmic experience.
 You don't need to be an experienced drummer, just a basic sense of rhythm.
 The drum circle is facilitated by Joe Sieger.
 Fee: $3 and $1/members.

-Every Wednesday from 3:30-5:00pm we have Arts and Crafts facilitated by Connor Smith.
+Every Wednesday from 3:30-5:00pm we have Arts and Crafts.
 Some of our members display and sell there creations in our Artist in Recovery display at Cafe the Lodge.

 Members take weekly trips to the Bethlehem Township Community Center or local outdoor walking trails, to help reduce stress through exercise and keep fit.
 Cardiovascular exercise boots endorphins which can help to reduce stress hormones and alleviate mild depression.
 Regular exercise can improve mod and self esteem.